Fr33m4nNn/IMDB_Top_1000_TV/README.md

 Welcome to my analysis of the top 1000 shows based on IMDB ratings.
 This project was driven by my curiosity and a desire to apply the skills I've learned so far.

-The data for this analysis is sourced from [kaggle (IMDb Top 1000 TV Series)](https://www.kaggle.com/datasets/octopusteam/imdb-top-1000-tv-series?resource=download), which provides detailed information on titles, genres, average ratings, popularity, and release years.
+The data for this analysis is sourced from [kaggle (IMDb Top 1000 TV Series 10/24)](https://www.kaggle.com/datasets/octopusteam/imdb-top-1000-tv-series?resource=download), which provides detailed information on titles, genres, average ratings, popularity, and release years.
 Using a series of Python scripts, I explore key questions such as how show quality has changed over the years, shifts in genre popularity, and the most dominant shows.

 # The Questions

 Below are the questions I want to answer in my project:

 1. What are the trends in TV show quality over time?
+2. How has the number of top shows released varied over the years?
-2. How are the ratings of top TV shows distributed?
+3. How are the ratings of top TV shows distributed?
-3. How have average ratings for TV shows changed over the years?
+4. How have average ratings for TV shows changed over the years?
-4. What is the relationship between the number of votes and average ratings for TV shows?
+5. What is the relationship between the number of votes and average ratings for TV shows?
-5. What are the top 10 TV shows based on ratings and popularity?
+6. What are the top 10 TV shows based on ratings and popularity?
-6. What are the top 10 genres based on ratings and popularity?
+7. What are the top 10 genres based on ratings and popularity?
-7. How have the genre tags on TV shows evolved over time?
+8. How have the genre tags on TV shows evolved over time?

 # Tools I Used